securityfirst/Umbrella_android/BUILD.md

 ![](/building/7.png)

 8\) When the build process finishes, click **locate** from the Event Log to open the folder containing the APK file, **app-debug.apk**.
-You can [sideload](http://www.digitalcitizen.life/how-sideload-apps-using-apk-files-android-devices) this file onto any Android device.
+See the [Android Studio documentation](https://developer.android.com/studio/run/device) for instructions on how to run the app.

 ![](/building/8.png)